sparkon7/circuitpython-curriculum/1/readme.md

 ```

 # Classes
-Classes are custom `object`s that you as a programmer create.
-Remember, an `object` has properties and methods.
-A property is a variable that belongs to that class, and a method is a function that belongs to the class as well.
+Classes are custom `object`s that you create.
+An `object` has properties and methods.
+A property is a variable that belongs to that class, and a method is a function that belongs to the class.
+### Writing classes
 As an example, we are going to create a `class` for a Car.
 This car will have the following properties: a model name, a position, and a speed.
 The methods associated with this car will be moving and reporting its current position.
 First, create a `class` named `Car`
 ```python
 class Car: